India vegetable seeds in the USA ,order online ,how to grow indian vegetable seeds outside India

-To the uninitiated, a month is just thirty days.
-But in the Indian agricultural context, a month like Ashadha is a specific instruction from nature.
+In the Indian agricultural context, a month like Ashadha is a specific instruction from nature.
 Our ancestors realized early on that the Gregorian calendar (January to December) didn’t quite capture the dramatic mood swings of the Indian climate.

 The cropping seasons and Hindi months are perfectly synchronized.
 Because the Hindi calendar is lunisolar, it tracks the sun’s energy and the moon’s moisture—the two things a seed cares about most.
 When we talk about the impact of seasons on Indian farming, we’re talking about a system that has sustained one of the largest populations on earth for millennia.